-I am a licensed clinical psychologist (license #PSY13691) and certified Jungian analyst and an analyst member of the C. G. Jung Institute of San Francisco.
-I provide psychotherapy and Jungian analysis for individual adults, and I also provide couples therapy.
+I am a licensed clinical psychologist (license #PSY13691), a certified Jungian analyst, and an analyst member of the C. G. Jung Institute of San Francisco.
+I provide psychotherapy and Jungian analysis for individual adults, and I provide couples therapy.
 I am also a registered music therapist and expressive arts therapist, and helped co-found the International Expressive Arts Therapy Association (IEATA).
 I was licensed as a psychologist in 1994 and have been in practice for over thirty years.

 Along with my work as a clinical psychologist and Jungian analyst, I enjoy teaching and providing supervision.
-I have taught and supervised at various graduate institutions in the Bay Area and currently am an adjunct faculty at John F. Kennedy University, teach and supervise at the C. G. Jung Institute of San Francisco, and provide clinical consultation to licensed therapists in my private practice.
+I have taught and supervised at various graduate institutions in the Bay Area and currently am an adjunct faculty member at John F. Kennedy University, a teacher and supervisor at the C. G. Jung Institute of San Francisco, and provide clinical consultation to licensed therapists in my private practice.
 I have taught extensively on C. G. Jung’s method of Active Imagination, Complex Theory, Dream Work, Authentic Movement, and Expressive Arts Therapy.